sitewards/QuickOrders/README.md

 Personal To do List
 =============
-Enable product image -> already on localhost testing environment Do not remove all lines if one product can't be added to cart
+* Enable product image -> already on localhost testing environment<br />
+* Do not remove all lines if one product can't be added to cart<br />

 Already updated
 =============
-Show specific error why product wasn't added to cart Submit GET full path of Magento (now works on multilanguage installations)
+* Show specific error why product wasn't added to cart
+* Submit GET full path of Magento (now works on multilanguage installations)

 QuickOrders
 =============